 “Companies that will become dominant will be leaders in putting the customer first.
 They are really going to push the industry forward as competition will continue to intensify,” she says.

 “There are definitely startups in Ireland that are finding solutions to transform travel technology further.
 For example, you can look at CarTrawler’s Bobby Healy and his latest project, Manna, which will use autonomous drones to deliver fast food.”

 "Travel will continue to transform as we research what customers really want from the industry; it’s not just about being able to reach them on their mobile phones with the right offer.
 It’s also about finding newer, innovative ways to deliver what they really want, and in some cases before they even know that themselves.”

 For Walsh, the highlight of her job is working with smart and creative entrepreneurs like the ones we spoke to, people who are passionate about driving innovation.

 “No day is the same because you get to work with so many entrepreneurs across several different verticals,” she says.

 “Sometimes it’s good to have a different perspective; to see opportunities and connect partners where it makes sense for the startup or the more established company in the market.
 You are helping those partnerships come together—that’s really rewarding.
-I get to work with companies that have solutions.
+I get to work with technology companies that have solutions.”

 "The really interesting thing—the one thing I noticed instantaneously—is that in Silicon Valley companies talk about what they can do before they actually do it.
 In Ireland, companies don’t talk about what they can do until they can deliver at scale.
 Perhaps, they can be too modest.”

-Modest perhaps, but this wave of Irish innovators are bold in their ambition to take travel tech solutions to exciting new places.
+Modest perhaps, but this wave of Irish innovators are bold in their ambition to take travel technology solutions to exciting new places.